Delemangi/synthra/README.md

 This repository contains both the frontend and the backend of the project in their respective folders.

+## Features

+- File hosting
+- User registration & login
+- Webhooks support

 ## Installation

 For running the application in production mode, it's highly recommended to use Docker.
 Otherwise, the manual setup is also available for those who wish to test the application in a development environment.

 ### Quick Deployment

+For most users, just these few steps should be sufficient, provided that you are comfortable with using Docker for deploying applications.

 1. Grab the `docker-compose.prod.yaml` file from the repository
 2. Rename it to `docker-compose.yaml`